Bear Class (Year 6) 2025 - 2026

 This half term we will be looking at dynamics, pitch and texture, with a focus on Fingal’s Cave by Mendelssohn.

 Your child will have 2 PE lessons each week.
 Their days this half term are Wednesday and Friday.
 Please ensure they come into school in their PE kit on these days.
-This half term we will be developing your child's Basketball skills as well as learning how to play Football!
+This half term we will be developing your child's Netball skills as well as learning how to play Football!

-Please note: I will often upload additional activities and links for your child to support their learning at home, however this is not specific homework, this is just a little extra for them.
+I will often upload additional activities and links for your child to support their learning at home, however this is not specific homework, this is just a little extra for them.
 For example, I may upload interactive links to games that I know they will like.

 Other useful links: